rscherrer/speciome/README.md

 ### Genetic architecture

 The genetic architecture refers to the constant features of the genotype-phenotype map.
 Those are features that do not change through time and cannot evolve, including e.g. the number of chromosomes, numbers and positions of loci and topologies and interaction weights of the gene networks.
 If `archload` is set to 0, a new architecture is generated at the beginning of the simulation.
 Otherwise, the program will read an architecture from a file `architecture.txt` that must be present in the working directory.
 Click [here](docs/ARCHITECTURE.md) to see what a genetic architecture file should look like.
+If `archsave` is set to 1, the architecture that was used in the simulation (whether generated or provided) will be saved into `architecture.txt`.

 ### Saving data